Pie Crust Table in Flow Blue

 It’s warm but not 100 degrees yet.

-It’s the 3rd anniversary for The Purple Hydrangea on Facebook! (come follow me if you don’t already)
+It’s the 3rd anniversary of The Purple Hydrangea on Facebook! (come follow me if you don’t already)

 I finished my patio makeover a couple of weeks ago and I was in between paint projects.
 My headboard bench was pretty involved so I wasn’t really looking to tackle anything that required paint stripper again.